Incident on a Dark Street

-Incident on a Dark Street is a 1973 TV movie broadcast on NBC Saturday Night at the Movies.
-It premiered on NBC on January 13, 1973.
+Incident on a Dark Street is a 1973 TV movie that premiered on NBC on January 13, 1973.

 Plot

 Two law school grads take on their first big cases as prosecutors for the federal government as U.S. Attorney Joe Dubbs is attempting to bring down the crime boss Dominic Leopold.
 A corrupt city utilities commissioner promises Leopold the contract for a massive public works project in return for a huge kickback.
 A small-time hood is murdered just as he is about to blow the whistle on the organized crime ring and expose the scheme to defraud the city.